 Typically what happens in a law firm is that they don't make any payment while the process of negotiation with your lender and your loans gets into default.
 At a certain point of time, they claim you can't pay your bills and try to negotiate a settlement of payment on that.

 What happens to you, as the borrower, your credit score will hit the rock bottom when you have made thousands of dollars to the law firm.
 In the end, you don't have any guarantee that you will be settling of your loans.

-Federal student loans debt is non-negotiable and no company can negotiate it so if any companies say that they will, it's a scam.
+Federal student loan debt is non-negotiable and no company can negotiate it so if any companies say that they will, it's a scam.
 Private student loans cannot be guaranteed that it will be able to negotiate your debts down.

 Many law firms say it but will put the money from you into their pockets instead of paying off your debts.
 It's always better to stay away from companies that provide services to you which can be done by yourself for free of cost.